rkthomps/00-lean-induction/README.md

 ```

 ## Submitting
-To submit the assignment, simply push your changes to your assignment repository.
+To submit the assignment, simply `git commit` and `git push` your changes to your assignment repository.
 You may push changes as often as you like.
 We will grade the latest change at the assignment due date.

 ## Research